Understanding Labor Law Compliance and Leave Policies in India: Employee Rights and Policy Analysis

 SK12

-Perhaps your are talking about Earned Leave.
-Generally intervening Holidays during the prescribed Earned Leave are counted as part of Earned Leave.
-Prefix and Suffix are allowed with Earned Leave.
+Perhaps you are talking about Earned Leave.
+Generally, intervening holidays during the prescribed Earned Leave are counted as part of Earned Leave.
+Prefixes and suffixes are allowed with Earned Leave.

 SK